industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

 Clicking on a created project will lead you to the following screen.
 On the left bar there will be available a tree with all the devices created.
 Click on the **Add new device** button to create a new one.

-Unified Runtime for Industrial Edge can be found in TIA – Hardware catalog under SIMATIC HMI applications
+WinCC Unified Runtime for Industrial Edge can be found in TIA – Hardware catalog under SIMATIC HMI applications

 ![device1](graphics/device1.png)